Pranavi1609/Pranavi1609/README.md

 ### 🚀 Passionate Developer | 🎓 Computer Science Student | 💡 Tech Enthusiast

 Welcome to my GitHub profile!
 I'm a dedicated developer with a passion for creating innovative solutions that solve real-world problems.
-From mobile applications to machine learning projects, I love exploring new technologies and building impactful software.
+Here, I document my journey through coding, projects, and continual learning as I work toward meaningful innovations in the tech landscape.

 ---

-## 🔥 What I'm Working On

-- 🍽️ **MealBridge** - Android food donation app with AI-powered quality assessment
-- 📊 **Sentiment Analysis** - ML-powered text classification using SVM & TF-IDF
-- 🏧 **ATM Interface** - Secure banking simulation system in Java
-- 🎮 **Interactive Games** - Console-based Java applications
+## About Me

+In the field of programming, I work with various languages and tools, particularly Python, Java, and Web Development, to build efficient solutions for a range of technical challenges.
+I enjoy experimenting with machine learning, data science, and object-oriented design to create impactful projects.

 ---